 "zPower" is our name for a supported classic trainer + speed sensor setup.
 With this setup, Zwift calculates your watts (i.e. power) based on the speed of your rear wheel.
 It's a good entry level choice.

 Some indoor bikes have built-in sensors that transmit power.
 If you have one of these, you don't need any other sensors.
 If your bike isn't on the list, you may be able to make it compatible by adding one of our supported power meters.

 Our full list of compatible trainers is listed in our knowledge base so you can look into which one will work for you.

 You'll need something to pedal on, and a bicycle is your best bet.
 Most will work with Zwift (yes, even the old one in your garage) as long as it fits on your trainer properly.

-Zwift relies more on the graphics capability (GPU) of your computer than anything else.
+If you're using a computer, keep in mind that Zwift relies more on the graphics capability of your computer (your GPU) than anything else.
 If you have a PC or Mac built within the last three years, it should run Zwift without too much trouble.

 ANT+/BLE Bridge or Receiver